Something Is Killing the Children: Spinoff titles

-At New York Comic Con 2025, the spinoff Fall of the House of Slaughter was announced for 2026.
-The title is a reference to Edgar Allan Poe's "The Fall of the House of Usher".
+In September 2024, a prequel to the Archer's Peak saga, Something Is Killing the Children #0, was released with a House of Cutter violet mask investigating Erica's monster hunting activities.

+A one-shot titled A Monster Hunter Walks Into A Bar was released on October 8, 2025.
+Originally serialized across six issues of Hello Darkness, the one-shot collects the stories perspectives of different people who had encountered the victims of a monster Erica recently killed.

+On May 6, 2026, the first issue of the four-part miniseries Fall of the House of Slaughter was released.
+The miniseries was previewed in the 2026 Comic Give Away Day one-shot Road to Slaughter and picks up with where Book of Cutter ended with a focus on machinations within the House of Slaughter and who will succeed the ailing old dragon as leader of the house.

+A novel, Something Is Killing the Children: Hope Is a Knife, is announced for release on October 10, 2026.
+Authored by Tynion and Kiersten White, the book focuses on Erica's hunt of a possible monster in Idaho.

 Art book

 In December 2024, Boom Studios published The Art of Something Is Killing the Children.
 The book explored the creation of the seven arcs spanning issues #1–35 with creators Tynion and Dell'Edera interviewing each other throughout.
 It also contains a selection of covers and some of Tyion's scripts.
 Editor Eric Harburn indicated in the art book's introduction that he wishes to do further volumes, a point which he later clarified and reiterated on BlueSky.

 Crossover

 In October 2025, a crossover with DC Comics' Black Label imprint was announced for 2026, entitled Swamp Thing Is Killing the Children.
 Tynion will write the miniseries with Dell'Edera providing the art.

+Webtoon

+In September 2025, it was announced that the comic would be rereleased in the form of a vertical scrolling webcomic on Webtoon.
+The digital comic launched in April 2026.

 Awards and nominations

 Something Is Killing the Children (SIKTC) was nominated for Best New Series at the 2020 Eisner Awards, and Tynion won Eisners for Best Writer in 2021, 2022, and 2023 for his work on the series and other titles.
 In 2022, SIKTC tied for the Eisner Award for Best Continuing Series with Bitter Root.